-Set within an extensive green infrastructure framework, development will retain valuable landscape and ecological features, integrate surface water drainage and support a network of walking and cycling routes.
+Set within an extensive green infrastructure framework, development will retain valuable landscape and ecological features, integrate surface water drainage and support a network of bus, walking and cycling routes locally and connecting to the wider area.

 Intrinsic to the development are the woodlands, trees and hedgerows, and natural spaces valued for their contribution to the landscape, biodiversity, heritage setting and distinct identity of Great Leighs.
 Within the broad location for growth, these features, to be retained and enhanced, have influenced the structure of development, alongside the opportunities to maximise connectivity and accessibility.
 As such the strategic growth area will: